Alumroot or Heuchera is a perennial notorious for its very ornamental leafage.

 Propagate through rhizome division in spring or in fall, ideally every 3 years.

-Alumroot in containers and garden boxes
+Alumroot in containers and pots

 The Heuchera is the perfect plant to garnish your pot arrangements, containers and garden boxes.
 Since it is available in all hues ranging from pink to red, it truly embellishes arrangements with other flowers and keeps its beautiful foliage up to the first frost spells.